@import Composition Pattern for Instruction Files¶

 Both CLAUDE.md files stay short; shared content lives once.

-- Silent broken imports: renaming or moving an imported file breaks the reference without any error.
-Claude silently loads fewer instructions than expected — the failure is invisible.
+- Silent broken imports: renaming or moving an imported file breaks the reference with no error.
+Claude loads fewer instructions than expected, and the failure stays invisible.

-- Approval-dialog friction: the first-use approval dialog blocks imports in headless or CI contexts where there is no interactive session to click through.
+- Approval-dialog friction: the first-use approval dialog blocks imports in headless or CI runs, where no interactive session can click through.

-- Nesting limit: import chains are capped at five levels.
-A deeply composed instruction set that exceeds this limit is truncated at load time with no warning.
+- Nesting limit: import chains stop at five levels.
+Claude Code truncates a deeply composed set that exceeds the limit at load time, with no warning.

 - Tilde expansion is unreliable:

-@~/.claude/file.mdsilently fails in some configurations (closed as NOT_PLANNED: Issue #8765); absolute paths are the only reliable workaround.
+@~/.claude/file.mdfails silently in some configurations (closed as NOT_PLANNED: Issue #8765).
+Absolute paths are the only reliable workaround.

 Key Takeaways¶